Beal leads Wizards past Drummond, depleted Detroit 115-99

 UP NEXT

-Pistons: Host the New York Knicks on Wednesday.
+Pistons: Host the Knicks on Wednesday.

-Wizards: At the Indiana Pacers on Wednesday.
+Wizards: At Indiana on Wednesday.

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich